What is mobile analytics?

 Historically, companies have treated mobile and non-mobile devices as separate, and even used a separate vendor for their web analytics vs. their mobile analytics.
 Most modern product analytics platforms track both.
-The most important trend in mobile analytics when it comes to both attribution and behaviour measurement is the ability to perform cross-platform, cross-device and cross-browser attribution and measurement.
-For example, if a user is engaging with a Branch in the Facebook browser and then opens the same brand’s site in Safari and then purchases in the app, a modern mobile analytics solution should be able to attribute those interactions to the same user.
+The most important trend in mobile analytics when it comes to both attribution and behavior measurement is the ability to perform cross-platform, cross-device and cross-browser attribution and measurement.
+For example, if a user is engaging with a Branch in the Facebook browser and then opens the same brand’s site in Safari and then purchases in the app, a modern mobile analytics solution should be able to attribute those interactions to the same user, in real time.

 Mobile analytics provide valuable insights into user engagement, behavioral data, app usage, and more.
 By tracking key metrics, marketers and product managers can optimize app performance and reduce churn.
 Popular mobile app analytics KPIs include:

 - Active users: The number of users who interact with an app during a specific period of time.

 - Average session length: The average amount of time an app user spends in the app during each session.